But it doesn't have to end here! Sign up for the 7-day coding interview crash course and you'll get a free Interview Cake problem every week.

 (If you're a math-minded person, you might notice that we're essentially treating each result of rand5 as a digit in a two-digit base-5 integer.
 The first roll is the fives digit, and the second roll is the ones digit.)

-Can you adapt our function to use this math-based approach instead of the results array ?
+Can you adapt our method to use this math-based approach instead of the results array?

 Because rand5 has only 5 possible outcomes, and we need 7 possible results for rand7, we need to call rand5 at least twice.